statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

 \subsubsection{Concentration}

 The concentration parameter $C$ quantifies the relative brightness of the centre of a galaxy relative to its outskirts. $C$ is measured by comparing two circular isophotal radii, $R_{\rm{inner}}$ and $R_{\rm{outer}}$ \citep{Vaucouleurs1977a,Okamura1984,Kent1985,Bershady2000,Conselice2003}.
-Most commonly, the inner and outer radii are taken as the 20\textsuperscript{th} and the 80\textsuperscript{th} \new{percentile} isophotes, although different choices are possible: e.g., using a surface brightness threshold for the outer isophote as in \cite{Kent1985} \new{or a ratio of effective S\'ersic radii as in \cite{Trujillo2001}}. \cite{Bershady2000} showed that the 20\textsuperscript{th} and 80\textsuperscript{th} isophotes are stable to changes in resolution and signal-to-noise, although we find the opposite in Sec. \ref{sec:r20}, and earlier \cite{Graham2001} also discussed the issues of 20\ts{th}/80\ts{th} isophotes.
-Still, the most common definition of concentration, and one adopted by \textsc{statmorph}, is
+Most commonly, the inner and outer radii are taken as the 20\textsuperscript{th} and the 80\textsuperscript{th} percentile isophotes, although different choices are possible: e.g., using a surface brightness threshold for the outer isophote as in \cite{Kent1985} or a ratio of effective S\'ersic radii as in \cite{Trujillo2001}. \cite{Bershady2000} showed that the 20\textsuperscript{th} and 80\textsuperscript{th} isophotes are stable to changes in resolution and the signal-to-noise \new{ratio}, \new{but did not account for the PSF effects, while we find that $R_{20}$ is very sensitive to resolution (\ref{sec:r20})} Still, the most common definition of concentration, and one adopted by \texttt{statmorph}, is

 where the isophotes are found as described in \ref{sec:r20}.